Here are the most frequently asked questions about the Terms and Conditions of the Scheme, full details are provided in your sign up/welcome pack.

 7. What happens if my Direct Debit fails?

 Direct Debit failures create unnecessary bank charges for both the retailer and the scheme.
-We hope you are able to align your payments (using the Defer option) such that your weekly Direct Debit clears - in exactly the same way you would make BACS payments according to your current cash flow.
-It's better that you Defer payments with some suppliers than fail to pay all of them.
+We hope you are able to align your payments (using the Hold option) such that your weekly Direct Debit clears - in exactly the same way you would make BACS payments according to your current cash flow.
+It's better that you Hold payments with some suppliers than fail to pay all of them.
 PayCycle reserve the right to withdraw your membership of the scheme if your Direct Debits fail on more than 3 occasions.
 Avoid the broom wagon!

 8.Will PayCycle chase me for overdue invoices?